Don't Be Cyberbullied ... Delete The Digital Drama

 And kids poll to answer.
 This is cruel, harmful, it’s cyberbullying and it’s wrong!

 When playing interactive games you’re able to chat and talk live on the Internet phone with anyone you find yourself matched with in a game online.
 This is not an area where anyone should be verbally abusing anyone, using threats or lewd language.
-It’s also not appropriate to lock others out of games, pass false rumors about them or hacking into their accounts.
+It’s also not appropriate to lock others out of games, pass false rumors about them or hack into their accounts.

 If you think kids couldn't possibly be this cruel – Think Again!
 It happens all the time!!